tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/常见问题/数据安全_intl_en.md

 ### How do I create sub-accounts for subsidiaries or employees and grant them access to the specified buckets?

-For more information, see [Granting Sub-accounts Access to COS] (https://cloud.tencent.com/document/product/436/11714).
+For more information, see [Granting Sub-accounts Access to COS](https://cloud.tencent.com/document/product/436/11714).

 ### How do I authorize specific sub-accounts to only access a certain bucket?